Bharunda

 Bharunda is a village that comes under Sumerpur Tehsil in Pali district, Rajasthan.
 The Bharunda is an ancient village well connected to all surrounding villages and towns in the same vicinity.

 Profile

 Bharunda is a village in Pali district.
 Bharunda is on the bank of River Jawai, which has been dried due to deforestation and limited rainfall.
-Recently, the village got piped waterline and cement road which has improved hygiene level.
+Recently, the village got a piped waterline and a cement road which have improved the hygiene level.
 Bharunda has two primary schools, one secondary and higher secondary school.
 It also has several temples such as Trikamji, Ramapir, Mamaji Bawasi.
 Bharunda also has connected local telephone exchange and post office.
-The STD dial code for Bharunda village is same as Sumerpur, that is 02933.
+The STD dial code for Bharunda village is the same as Sumerpur, that is 02933.